scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 input to ``HyperbandSearchCV``, ``aggressiveness``.
 The default value is 3, which has some theoretical motivation :cite:`li2016hyperband`.
-``aggressiveness=4`` is likely more suitable for initial exploration when not much is known about the model, data or hyper-parameters.
+``aggressiveness=4`` is likely more suitable for initial exploration when not much is known about the model, data or hyperparameters.

 Input parameters